AfifRifaie95/Body-Fat-Estimation-using-Multi-Regression-Factor-Analysis/README.md

-The purpose of this research is to analyze body fat as a dependent variable and related independent variable such as: biometrics, anthropometrics, and physiological measurements with the main goal of developing a predictive model for body fat association and estimation.
+The purpose of this research is to analyze body fat as a dependent variable and related independent variable such as: biometrics, anthropometrics, and physiological measurements with the main goal of developing a predictive model for body fat association and estimation by applying multi regression analysis with a stepwise method.